jawah/urllib3.future/README.md

 Want to report an incompatibility?
 Open an issue in that repository.
 All projects that depends on listed *compatible* package should work as-is.

+Beware that headers are no longer case-sensitive IN and OUT.
+Always sent through the socket in lowercase to be consistent across all three protocols (HTTP/1.1, 2, and 3).

 ## Documentation

 urllib3.future has usage and reference documentation at [urllib3future.readthedocs.io](https://urllib3future.readthedocs.io).